mathewlowry/myhub-gpt/about/Chatgpt Integrations planned.md

 creation date: 2023-07-25 10:30
 modification date: 206 July 2023 10:30:02
 ---
-# ChatGPT integration
+# ChatGPT integrations planned

 **What will the LLM integration into MyHub.ai look like in the future?**

 ## First AI features at a glance

-Right now I'm experimenting with integrating ChatGPT into each Hub as set out in [[Pilot integration]].
+Right now I'm experimenting with integrating ChatGPT into each Hub as set out in [[pilot integration]].
 Assuming these experiments show promise, the first features to be developed are briefly explained from around ~1m40 of [this video](https://www.youtube.com/watch?v=PykfgbRwZiY):

 [![[aidropdown.jpg]]](https://www.youtube.com/watch?v=PykfgbRwZiY)